programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 ## Styling Your Game
 While Twine is a text-based platform, it is possible to incorporate images, sound, and other visual elements into your game.
 Basic textual styling, like underlining, bolding, and italicizing, can be accomplished by wrapping text in special characters: double forward slashes are used for italics, double tildes for strikethroughs, and double single quotation marks for bold.
 Harlowe 3.2 now also includes a toolbar directly in each passage that will allow you to automatically style selected text.

 Macros and hooks can be used to apply slightly more complex styling, such as changes in font color.
-On your “the beginning passage,” try replacing the sentence “Your excited, but also a little nervous.”
+On your “the beginning passage,” try replacing the sentence “You're excited, but also a little nervous.”
 With the following:

 `You're (color: yellow)[excited], but also a little (text-style: "fidget") [nervous].`